mozeezy/tinyapp/README.md

+## WARNING!

+> Using this app may cause a shortening of your links.
+Please use at your own discretion.

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.